suraj038/TCS_Hospital_Management_System_Case_Studies/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 HMS is a webapplication using flask.
-This retail banking is a mini project.
+This HMS is a mini project.
 You can use this project for free.
 The Documentation is given with the code.If you like this project give stars..